Short Time: Synopsis

 Burt and Ernie are called to a hostage crisis involving a crazed man with a bomb.
 Burt strips to his underwear and rushes into the building ahead of the armored negotiator.
 Inside, Burt, with his newfound appreciation for the preciousness of life and family, convinces the bomber to surrender peacefully.
 After everyone has evacuated the building, Burt realizes he forgot to retrieve the bomb and the building explodes.
 Burt is awarded another medal for bravery.

 Burt spends more quality time with his son and buys a sports car.
 Ernie, although happy for Burt, is mystified by his partner's changed behavior and investigates, discovering the hospital mix-up.
 However, Burt, determined to get himself killed in his last day on the job, has tracked down the heavily armed cop killer Stark.
 In the ensuing chase, Stark continually misses Burt with guns and grenades, much to both men's frustration.
 Eventually the two men are struggling on a window washer's scaffold atop a skyscraper, when Ernie arrives in a helicopter and tells Burt about the hospital's mistake.
 Burt realizes he is not fatally ill, but it is apparently too late: Stark falls to his death with Burt falling after him.

 The final scene occurs at a funeral.
 Burt is suddenly revealed as attending—the funeral is for the other hospital patient who switched the vials.
 Burt tells his son that the man "gave me back my life."
-As a retirement present, his chief gives Burt a photo showing what really happened: although Simpson did fall from the scaffold, his leg became entangled in some ropes, and he wound up dangling upside-down.
+As a retirement present, his captain gives Burt a photo showing what really happened: although Simpson did fall from the scaffold, his leg became entangled in some ropes, and he wound up dangling upside-down.
 As Burt and his family drive off in a convertible, he sees a police chase and initially follows, before remembering he is retired; he asks his family what they would like to do instead.